scoutzxb/CscoreTool/README.md

 This is the Cscore estimated for each genomic window.
 XXX_cscore.bedgraph
 This is the bedgraph file made for visualization.
 Low-mappability windows (bias<0.2) or high copy-number windows (bias>5) are already filtered.
+All bedgraph files involved in the analysis in the CscoreTool paper are available in the Bedgraphs.zip file.